yashjha123/ScamWebsiteDetection/README.md

 ## Detection from URL
 AI cannot be used everywhere, so it won't be easy to do it on an ISP server.
 To do this, we have another model; in this case, the Random Forest Algorithm to indicate the frauds from a list of sites.
 Here is the list of input features of the algorithm.

-1) Relatable to few known sites
+- [x] Relatable to few known sites
-2) Some word for, e.g. Banks, Lons...
+- [x] Some word for, e.g. Banks, Lons...
-3) Repeated Characters
+- [ ] ~~Repeated Characters~~
-4) Converting text Eg. hell0 to hello
+- [ ] Converting text Eg. hell0 to hello
-5) Maximum possible words
+- [x] Maximum possible words
-6) Statistics of a website (Number of people who have visited it.)
+- [ ] Statistics of a website (Number of people who have visited it.)
+- [ ] Whoislookup
-7) Distance between repeated letters book is 2 and letter is o
+- [ ] Distance between repeated letters book is 2 and letter is o
-8) Letter Embeddings Eg. Jijhaj is 101231
+- [ ] Letter Embeddings Eg. Jijhaj is 101231
-9) .com or .net etc.
+- [ ] .com or .net etc.
-10) Again similar URL with different domains like microsoft.com and microsofti.in
+- [ ] ~~Again similar URL with different domains like microsoft.com and microsofti.in~~
+- [ ] Adding a split on . and / for subdomains, .com or .net ... and subpages
+- [ ] Text Preprocessing Normalizing, Stemming and Lemmatization.

 1) Using URL_to_words to convert the URL into words for classifier encoding
 2) Using the dp code to get deletions, additions, etc. For eg. Microsoftonline and Microsoft